JinyueXie/leetcode-or-LintCode/Individualtask.md

 # Jinyue Xie Assignment 4 individual document

-# 1, Tasks
+# 1, Introduction and Tasks

+Introduction: This document serves to outline my tasks and contributions during Assignment 2, 3, and 4 sprints for the project I am working on.
+As a member of the development team, I have been responsible for implementing key components of our web application, focusing primarily on the creation of registration pages for both teachers and students, as well as a dynamic error page.

+## Task Descriptions:

-- Task 1: Implement a teacher registration page (Assignment 2 sprint)
+* Task 1: Implement a teacher registration page (Assignment 2 sprint)

+The purpose of this task was to create a registration page specifically for teachers, allowing them to sign up and gain access to the web application.
+The page required inputs for first and last name, email, password, phone number, and gender.
+The main challenge I faced during this task was ensuring proper validation for the password and confirm password fields, where they needed to match before submission.
+I resolved this by implementing a custom function to check for the password match and display an error message if they did not match.

-- Task 2: Implement a student registration page (Assignment 3 sprint)
+* Task 2: Implement a student registration page (Assignment 3 sprint)

+Similar to the teacher registration page, the student registration page aimed to provide a sign-up form for students to join the web application.
+The form included fields for first and last name, email, password, and subjects.
+The main challenge for this task was similar to Task 1, where I had to ensure the password and confirm password fields matched.
+I used the same custom function from Task 1 to overcome this challenge.

-- Task 3: Implement dynamic error page (Assignment 4 sprint)
+* Task 3: Implement dynamic error page (Assignment 4 sprint)

+The goal of this task was to develop a dynamic error page that would display a relevant error message and code based on the specific error encountered by the user.
+The main challenge of this task was ensuring that the error message and code were dynamically displayed based on the specific error that occurred.
+I achieved this by using template literals to display the error message and code as variables, making the error page adaptable to various situations.

 # 2, Installation and Running Instructions